linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

 Fundamentally, the differences come down to the tool's intended uses.
 Terraform is a command line tool for deploying infrastructure using declarative configurations.
 By contrast, Crossplane is a control plane that uses declarative configurations for creating and providing ongoing management of infrastructure.

-Additionally, two significant functional differences stand out between the two tools.
+Additionally, two significant functional differences stand out between the tools.
 These differences primarily affect how the tools fit into an organization and team structure.

 -   Terraform's configurations do not update with changes on the deployed infrastructure.
 Terraform is oriented around deploying infrastructure, and changes to a Terraform configuration require reapplying the whole configuration.